KeyanSong/431-2018/slides/class12/README.md

 - The PDF version of "The Printer Case" is also [available above](https://github.com/THOMASELOVE/431-2018/blob/master/slides/class12/431_2018_class-12-ThePrinterCase.pdf).

 # One Last Thing

+- [This is a useful tip](https://twitter.com/storywithdata/status/1044261860432904198) "Take intentional steps in your data visualizations to draw your audience's attention to where you want them to look" from Cole Knaflic (@storywithdata) who also blogs at [Storytelling with Data](http://www.storytellingwithdata.com/).

 # The remaining material is Repeated from Class 11's README